Backend Overview¶

 - Async Operations: FastAPI async endpoints for I/O tasks

-- Background Jobs: Celery offloads long operations
+- Background Jobs: in-process

 Next Steps¶